feng-fu/works/README.md

-#### You can see the project in githubPage: https://feng-fu.github.io/works/xxx/ instance xxx with a filename that you want to see.
+#### You can see the project in githubPage: https://feng-fu.github.io/works/xxx/ instance xxx with a filename that you want to see.just like https://feng-fu.github.io/works/requirejs-page/.

 # Some Practice demo and project